 Easy Solar Oven Smores

-It has been CRAZY hot lately, so we took advantage of the scorching sun this past weekend and made a solar oven.
-The best part is that we already had all the supplies on hand.
+It has been CRAZY hot lately, so we took advantage of the scorching sun this past weekend and made the best solar oven.
+Why is it the best?
+We already had all the supplies on hand, I love it when a fun plan comes together inexpensively!

 Solar Oven DIY